 You will be able to find Flemish stew on the menu of most Belgian restaurants in Ghent.
 But here's my personal suggestions:

 Mémé Gusta is situated about 100m from the Gravensteen castle.
 It's a bit more hip and trendy, and they serve classic Belgian cuisine, but always with a modern twist.
-Besides stoverij they also serve a great Vol-au-Vent, North sea shrimp croquettes, etc. Definitely high on my list!
+Besides Stoverij (they also have a vegan version!) they also serve a great Vol-au-Vent, North sea shrimp croquettes, and other Belgian classics.

 Abajour is another option if you go to Oudburg.
-Some classic Belgian dishes, combined with a good beer menu!
+Loved by many locals, they some classic Belgian dishes combined with a good beer menu!

 Frituur Hooiaard has a great stew.
 A snack bar right in the middle of the historical center.
 Want to spice things up?
 Try out the student speciality: Julientje (fries with stew sauce, a fried sausage, onions, mayo and spices).